-Verify all of your startle response data with the View Wave™ post session data analysis tool.
-View Wave™” helps you verify data accuracy by working off scoring parameters set by you.
+Verify all of your startle response data with the SR-LAB Analysis Software.
 For each response, you can review the complete waveform to verify your numeric data.
-Scoring parameter you can set include Baseline, Onset Window Start, End Analysis and Onset Criterion.
-View Wave™ also assures your calculated values are correct by allowing you to see, export, and use your raw data values.
+Scoring parameters you can set include Start Analysis, Analysis Range, Baseline and Response Window..
+The SR-LAB Analysis Software also assures your calculated values are correct by allowing you to see, export, and use your raw data values.

 SR-LAB’s accelerometer is a key factor in the accuracy the system provides.
 The sensor reacts very quickly to sudden force changes—assuring you get an accurate reading for the smallest mouse to the largest rat.
 The accuracy provided by the sensor is aided by a complimentary enclosure design, which tightly couples the enclosure with the sensor.
 Other systems use Load Cells which do not react as well to sudden force changes and also have limited ranges, requiring you to change load cells as animal weights change.

 The SR-LAB’s tubular enclosures are designed to allow the animals to turn around freely without constraint—thus avoiding restraint stress that can alter results.
 At the same time, the tubular design keeps animals over the sensor for reliable results.
 Your subjects will be monitored using an ultra-stable, hermetically sealed motion sensor that records a wide range of startle responses.
 Enclosures are designed with clear acrylic for easy cleaning and are available in five different sizes.